Historic Jane’s Carousel was nearly inundated by Superstorm Sandy three months ago, and the recovery has been grueling.

-Restored from the damage caused by the superstorm last year, Jane's Carousel is back to Brooklyn Bridge Park in Dumbo.
-In the first weekend of March, it sold about 1,500 tickets, quickly getting its business back to normal.
+Restored from the damage caused by the superstorm last year, Jane’s Carousel in Dumbo is quickly getting its business back to normal.

 Red Hook Winery, located on the Brooklyn waterfront, had losses totaling a million and a half dollars after Hurricane Sandy.
 The winery is now rebuilding and thanks countless volunteers and community support (even Mayor Bloomberg stopped by to make a purchase).